 While it is common to call these events “accidents,” the root causes of these instances are bad policy and design.
-The May 16 tragedy was a product of the choices we have made in building and designing our city.
+The 2019 tragedy has been followed by more recent events involving severe injury and death.
+Each tragic incident is a product of the choices we have made in building and designing our city.
 We have built our city around the car – prioritizing ease of travel and speed for car users.
 Every decision has trade-offs, and a recurring consequence of our current system is severe injury and death for pedestrians and cyclists.

 This must end now.
 Ottawa can choose a better way forward – one that eliminates severe injury and death from our streets.
 Click here to demand action from your councillor and the mayor today.

 Cities around the world are adopting “Vision Zero,” a road safety project that aims to eliminate severe injury and death on streets.
 Started in Sweden in 1997, the Vision Zero concept has moved to countries, regions and cities around the world.
 In Canada, cities like Toronto, Edmonton and Surrey have been leading the way in adopting Vision Zero, and re-designing their streets for safety in the process.